 - iBT TOEFL: Total score of 90, minimum 20 on each sub-sector

 - IELTS: 7.0, minimum 6.0 on each sub-score

 Important Dates and Deadlines

-- November 18, 2016 - “Priority” Application Deadline for Spring 2017 Admission (Waiver of Admission fee for applications submitted by this date)
+- November 17, 2017 - “Priority” Application Deadline for Spring 2018 Admission (Admission fee is waived for applications submitted by this date.)

-- July 7, 2017 - “Priority” Application Deadline for Fall 2017 Admission (Waiver of Admission fee for applications submitted by this date)
+- July 6, 2018 - "Priority" Application Deadline for Fall 2018 Admission (Admission fee is waived for applications submitted by this date.)